 Having candy on hand does not mean they eat as much as they like whenever they like.
 For example, for us, what works well is to let the children choose a reasonable portion as an option for dessert.
 In my experience, the thrill of eating candy usually wears out before the leftover bowls are empty.
 We do not allow candy to go to school in the lunchbox, the rationale being that they do not brush their teeth at school.

 Let’s also put this in the context of the bigger picture.
 As parents, our job is to decide when, where and what our kids eat.
 In other words, we set a schedule, choose where the food is served, and plan the menu.
-This is the basic premise of the Division of Responsibility in Feeding, developed by Ellyn Satter.

 Once a parent’s job is done however, the children own the job of deciding how much and even whether they eat.
 If you choose to allow Halloween candy to be on the menu, then following the principles of letting your child decide how much to eat would naturally go along with that.

 Halloween candy is part of the less nutritious choices of foods that are available.
-They are occasional choices in your household, ideally, whereas more nutritious foods make up most of the menu so that your children get all the nutrients they need to grow and be healthy.
+These are occasional choices in your household, ideally, whereas more nutritious foods make up most of the menu so that your children get all the nutrients they need to grow and be healthy.
 Less nutritious foods are not necessarily inherently bad for one’s health, but they offer little or nothing in the way of nutrition.
 But for these foods, including Halloween candy, it’s not about the vitamins and minerals; it’s about taste and pleasure and fun!

 Learning to be able to handle these foods, and make choices, is all part of being a healthy eater.
 In the long run, that is what we would like for our children to have: a healthy relationship to food.